 Edward Abbey, A Voice Crying in the Wilderness

 But was he right?
 Do the best writers come from the hinterlands?
 Have the best writers avoided college?
-He compiled quite a list of great American writers, but one could also compile an impressive list of great American who grew up in cities like New York, Chicago and Los Angeles and who attended college and, in some cases, taught college courses.
+He compiled quite a list of great American writers, but one could also compile an impressive list of great American writers who grew up in cities like New York, Chicago and Los Angeles and who attended college and, in some cases, taught college courses.

 What Abbey perhaps should have said is that where one is from or how much education one has received has nothing, or virtually nothing, to do with writing talent.
 Either you've got it or you don't.